deathaplenty/OoS-MinimalSwordSlashes/Manipulations.md

 5. Wait for 5 actions from the Octo, then jump down.
 6. Place a bomb between the two octos.
 7. If one drops 5 rupees, it was a success, repeat.
 Otherwise reset.

+### Rupeeless
+1. Start at know-it-all birds house outside entrance.
+2. Save and hard reset
+3. Mash through menu
+4. Screen transition left
+5. Wait for 3 or 4 Octo actions before dropping down
+6. The pair of Octos should be easy to bomb.

 ## Fist Ring Manip
 ---